shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 When the game ends, you may take back the Land cards you own from the Land deck and other players’ Land piles.

+# Battle Play Phase

+During this phase, you may play Creature cards and activate Creature abilities.

+## Play Creature Cards

+To play a Creature card from your hand, place it faceup at the Land where the battle is happening.
+In order to play a Creature card, it must be in your hand that was assigned to this Land.

+You may play a Creature as a reaction to an opponent playing a Creature or activating an ability.
+If you do, your Creature comes into play before that other Creature comes into play or that ability’s effect resolves.

+## Activate Creature Ability

+To activate a Creature ability, pay the ability’s cost, if any, and declare that you’re activating the ability.
+For example, say “Embird, use Fire Spit!”

 # Deck Building

 Each player comes to the table with a deck of Creatures and a deck of Lands.
 The total cost of your Creature deck and the amount of Lands in your Land deck can vary from the rules below, but the total cost and Land amount must be agreed upon by all players ahead of time.